- Download our Moving to Oslo Guide (PDF)

-Oslo has several neighbourhoods, each with a specific character and reputation.
-When meeting a Norwegian, expats should expect to be asked where they live, even before they are asked what they do.
+Oslo offers a good variety of housing in a range of neighbourhoods, with something to suit every taste and lifestyle.
+Indeed, each of Oslo's neighbourhoods has its own specific character and reputation.
+When meeting a Norwegian, expats should expect to be asked where they live even before they are asked what they do.
 Employers will also often ask this question during interviews.

 Types of accommodation in Oslo

 Properties in Oslo are of a high standard since the country has strict building laws.
-Insulation is very good out of necessity, given that the cold season lasts a long time.
+Insulation is very good out of necessity, given the cold season lasts a long time.

 Renting accommodation in Oslo